JimSeker/Architecture/README.md

 `ContentProviderRoomDemo` shows how to create a contentprovider around a room database.
 It's based on [sqliteDemo in saveData Repo](https://github.com/JimSeker/saveData)

 `RxJavaRoomDemo` is an example of using the Flow in RxJava and room to display data as it changes.
-Similiar to LiveData.
+Similar to LiveData.

 ---

 **Other Architecture examples:**

+`ArchNavigationDemo` is an example of using the Arch Navigation for fragments.  how to change fragments and pass data via arch.

 `retrofit2Demo` is a very simple example using the retrofit2 ReST API and JSON, instead of httpURLconnection.